Three LG Electronics Inc. (066570) patents for front-end-loading washing machines were infringed by Daewoo Electronics Corp., a U.S. jury found.

 The justices said Nov.
-30 they will hear a challenge to Myriad Genetics Inc. (MYGN)’s patents on genetic material used in tests for breast and ovarian cancer.
+30 they will hear a challenge to Myriad Genetics Inc. (MYGN:US)’s patents on genetic material used in tests for breast and ovarian cancer.
 Doctors, researchers and patients are opposing the patents, arguing that Myriad’s monopoly over the genes is blocking clinical testing and research.

 The nation’s highest court will hear arguments, probably in March, and rule by the end of June.

 Biotechnology companies say they have been getting patents on genes for 30 years -- and can’t attract investment dollars unless they can protect their research from competitors.
 A study published in 2005 by Science magazine found that 20 percent of human genes had some level of patent protection.

 Any move to change that system, “particularly with the deeply settled reliance interests of the technology and investing communities at stake, should be addressed to Congress, not the courts,” Salt Lake City-based Myriad argued in court papers that urged rejection of the appeal.